 The world's traditional global financial centers - London, New York, Hong Kong, and Singapore - are set to remain strongholds of global finance after the crisis.
 Financial market activity flourishes where economic activity thrives.
 Historically, financial centers have prospered in or near strong economies, such as the U.S., Europe, or Asia, and their major commercial trading venues.
 Theoretical approaches to the location, distribution, and size of financial centers have repeatedly underlined the central importance of their relevance for and proximity to real economic activity as the most important determinant of their development [Jarvis (2009); Arner (2008)].
-The financial centers and their surrounding economies, nor has it fundamentally changed the economic capabilities of the major economies in the world.
+The financial crisis has neither altered the primary relationship between the financial centers and their surrounding economies, nor has it fundamentally changed the economic capabilities of the major economies in the world.
 The basic logic of financial centers servicing economic markets therefore remains untouched by the crisis.